Is Your Land in the Green Belt?

 Green Belt Projects by Paul Ashton Architects

-New-Build House in Rainhill, West Lancashire
+New-build House in Rainhill, West Lancashire

 Planning Permission secured for a low-energy retirement dwelling and sits on the footprint of a small, existing outbuilding.
+The application gained approval as it replaced an existing building.

 New-Build Family House in Chester